openmainframeproject-internship/resources/guides/mentee.md

 Much of the inspiration and content for this manual comes from the [Google Summer of Code Manual](https://developers.google.com/open-source/gsoc/resources/manual), a big thank you to Google for providing this valuable resource.

-You should also review the [goals and processes of the Open Mainframe Project Mentorship Program](README.md) to familarize yourself with the overall program.
+You should also review the [goals and processes of the Open Mainframe Project Mentorship Program](README.md) to familiarize yourself with the overall program.

 ## Mentee/Mentor Bonding Period